 How can I get involved?

-- If you have limited time, you can still make a big difference!
+Even if you have only limited time, you can still make a big difference!
 You can help us input a month’s worth of police reports into our compliance database (or more, if you have time).

 These records are vital to enforcement of the decree, but unless they are in a database they are of limited usefulness.
 Entering them into the database is simple -- if you volunteer, you will be assigned a month’s worth of FICs and be given a spreadsheet along with a clear, step-by-step Manual that explains how to do it.